samuel-carleial/samuel-carleial.github.io/_pages/03_inform_yourself.md

 <p style="font-size:15px" align="justify">
 Knowledge is power.
-Using the internet, we are lucky to have so much information available in a matter of few clicks.
-Unfortunately there is a lot of junk or even deceiving information in the internet as well.
+With the internet, we are lucky to have so much information available in a matter of a few clicks.
+Unfortunately, there is a lot of junk or even deceiving information in the internet as well.
 Therefore, I here enlist a non-exhaustive collection of websites that may lead you to the light side of the force.
 </p>